-- If an induction loop for hard of hearing people is installed, make sure it is working. - Avoid thick carpets if possible, since it makes it more difficult to circulate in wheelchairs. - Avoid tripping hazards such as loose cables or personal belongings in the aisles. - Make sure the thresholds of a door are not too high since it is hard for wheelchair users to navigate. - A possible solution can be to place a mat or a temporary threshold ramp to smoothen the access. - Clear signs can help people navigating the space. - Clearly indicate where to find the (disabled) toilets, refreshments, and exits in clear and simple language. - Black writing with font Arial is best for readability. - The signs should have pictograms too.
+- Ramps and stairs with handrails. - If there is a podium, a ramp or a wheelchair lift needs to be installed if one of the speakers is a wheelchair user - o Ramp: 5% slope, 90 cm min width - If an induction loop for hard of hearing people is installed, make sure it is working. - Avoid thick carpets if possible, since it makes it more difficult to circulate in wheelchairs. - Avoid tripping hazards such as loose cables or personal belongings in the aisles. - Make sure the thresholds of a door are not too high since it is hard for wheelchair users to navigate. - A possible solution can be to place a mat or a temporary threshold ramp to smoothen the access. - Clear signs can help people navigating the space. - Clearly indicate where to find the (disabled) toilets, refreshments, and exits in clear and simple language. - o Black writing with font Arial is best for readability. - o The signs should have pictograms too. - Seating: - Make sure there are spaces for wheelchair users.

-Seating:

-- Make sure there are spaces for wheelchair users.
 They must be flat and near the escape routes. - There must be space in between rows and in the aisles to circulate with a wheelchair. - Deaf or hard of hearing persons need an unobstructed view of the sign language interpreter. - Classroom style seating is the preferred option to allow use of assistive devices and computers/tablets to access electronic documents.